-The purpose of this program is to prepare master's level nurses who are skilled in fulfilling the educator role in nursing programs.
-Nursing education requires nursing faculty prepared at the master's level, who can serve as educators and leaders for the nursing profession.
+The purpose of this program is to prepare master's level nurses who are skilled in fulfilling the educator role in nursing programs and/or in staff development roles.
+Nursing education requires nursing faculty and staff development educators prepared at the master's level, who can serve as educators and leaders for the nursing profession.
 In light of the current nursing faculty shortage, there is a critical need for nurse educators who can promote the growth of nursing students and prepare new nurses to enter the profession.
-Nurses who complete the Master of Science in Nursing Education will be prepared to fill the educator role.
+Nurses who complete the Master of Science in Nursing Education will be prepared to fill the educator role either in a traditional nursing program or in a staff development role.

-UPON COMPLETION OF THE MASTER IN NURSING EDUCATION PRO-GRAM, THE GRADUATE WILL:
+UPON COMPLETION OF THF MASTER IN NURSING EDUCATION PROGRAM, THE GRADUATE WILL:

 - 1. Engage in the scholarship of teaching to facilitate student learning, professional development, and socialization. - 2.
-Create an environment that promotes critical thinking and problem solving within the teachinglearning process. - 3.
-Use applicable educational principles, theory, and research to develop and implement teaching strategies that optimize student learning. - 4.
-Synthesize information from a variety of disciplines to develop strategies for change in nursing education and curricular development. - 5.
-Work collaboratively within the institutional environment and the academic community to function effectively as a nurse educator. - 6.
+Create an environment that promotes critical thinking and problem solving within the teaching-learning process. - 3.
+Use applicable educational principles, theory, and research to develop and implement teaching strategies that optimize student learning.

+- 4. Synthesize information from a variety of disciplines to develop strategies for change in nursing education and curricular development. - 5.
+Work collaboratively within the institutional environment and the academic community to function effectively as a nurse educator and leader utilizing professional, moral and ethical standards to practice. - 6.
 Integrate the values of respect, collegiality, professionalism, and caring to build an organizational climate that fosters the development of learners. - 7.
-Incorporate professional, legal, moral, and ethical standards into practice. - 8.
-Critically analyze and synthesize research to determine applicability to practice. - 9.
-Develop a research project or thesis pertinent to nursing education. - 10.
-Contribute to professional nursing through advanced nursing education practice and professional involvement. - 11.
-Exhibit leadership behavior as a nurse educator as evidenced by enhanced self knowledge, cultural sensitivity, team dynamics, and systems thinking. - 12.
+Critically analyze and synthesize research to determine applicability to practice. - 8.
+Develop a research project or thesis pertinent to nursing education, disseminating scholarly work pertinent to nursing education. - 9.
+Contribute to professional nursing through advanced nursing education practice and professional involvement. - 10.
+Exhibit leadership behavior as a nurse educator as evidenced by enhanced self knowledge, cultural sensitivity, team dynamics, and systems thinking. - 11.
 Analyze the impact of community, societal, and professional trends in health care on nursing education.